 The Henry Ford Health System in Michigan has shown great success with this initiative.
 There, a team of those involved with patient care and quality improvement were able to develop its Perfect Depression Care Model, making suicide prevention its primary goal.
 By use of promising and evidence-based practices, HFHS was able to reduce the suicide rate among plan members by 80 percent.

 Intrigued by the results of the Perfect Depression Care Model, Mental Health America of Wisconsin put together two separate teams to spend a few days at HFHS for a Perfect Depression Care Academy training.
 Each team consisted of two to three people from organizations around the state with the plan that they would return to their facilities and begin initiating these practices in their own systems.
 The organizations were varied; from small private behavioral health clinics, to a large multi-county public system provider, to full service health systems.

-MHA-Wisconsin thoroughly believes that the Perfect Depression Care approach is a strong, proven way to help Wisconsin in its goal of Zero Suicide and will support efforts in the state.
-The first Wisconsin State Zero Suicide Academy was held at the Prevent Suicide Wisconsin Annual Conference in Stevens Point in April 2015.
-This academy was supported by grant funding from the Wisconsin Department of Health Services and the federal Substance Abuse and Mental Health Services Administration.
-Future academy sessions are already in planning stages.
+MHA Wisconsin thoroughly believes that the Perfect Depression Care approach is a strong, proven way to help Wisconsin in its goal of Zero Suicide and will support efforts in the state.
+The first Wisconsin State Zero Suicide Training was held at the Prevent Suicide Wisconsin Annual Conference in Stevens Point in April 2015.
+This training was supported by grant funding from the Wisconsin Department of Health Services and the federal Substance Abuse and Mental Health Services Administration.
+Future training sessions are already in planning stages.
 Watch for upcoming promotions.